rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/background.md

 <a name="variance"></a>

-## What is a DeBruijn Index?
+## What is a de Bruijn Index?

-DeBruijn indices are a way of representing which variables are bound in which binders using only integers.
-They were [originally invented][wikideb] for use in lambda calculus evaluation.
+[De Bruijn indices][wikideb] are a way of representing using only integers which variables are bound in which binders.
+They were originally invented for use in lambda calculus evaluation (see [this Wikipedia article][wikideb] for more).
 In `rustc`, we use a similar idea for the [representation of generic types][sub].

 [wikideb]: https://en.wikipedia.org/wiki/De_Bruijn_index
 [sub]: ../generics.md

-Here is a basic example of how DeBruijn indices might be used for closures (we don't actually do this in `rustc` though):
+Here is a basic example of how de Bruijn indices might be used for closures (we don't actually do this in `rustc` though):

 ```rust,ignore